jweiming/BookLibraryH2/readme.md

 ````

 ## Swagger Documentation
-Swagger documentation is in-built in this starter-kit and can be accessed at the following URL -
+Swagger documentation is enabled and can be accessed at the following URL -
 ````
 http://<host-name>:8080/swagger-ui.html
 ````